Guide to Living in Fremont, Nebraska

-Fremont is a town of 26,000 people inside of Dodge County, northwest of Douglas County where Omaha is located.
+Fremont is a town of 26,000 people inside Dodge County, northwest of Douglas County, where Omaha is located.
 The median age in Fremont is 37.8, with many young families.
 There is a good mix of age groups throughout the city.
-There is a bit more diversity in the area with around 20% of people identifying as an ethnicity besides white.
+There is a bit more diversity in the area, with around 20% of people identifying as an ethnicity besides white.
 This isn’t comparable to Omaha, but it is one of the most diverse suburbs of Omaha.

 What’s Considered Fremont?

-The main streets that run north and south in Fremont are Luther Rd, Bell Street, and Highway 77 (Broad Street).
-The main streets that run east and west are 23rd Street and Military Ave.
-Fremont also has multiple highways that run through and around the city, which help with getting from point A to point B.
+The main streets in Fremont’s north and south are Luther Rd, Bell Street, and Highway 77 (Broad Street).
+The main east and west streets are 23rd Street and Military Ave.
+Fremont also has multiple highways running through and around the city, which help get from point A to point B.